 What can I see at the zoo?

-The new cougar exhibit is 10 times larger than the previous facilities, with more natural surfaces and a public viewing area where visitors can see the zoo’s two cougars, Star and Thunder.
-The welcome center includes small animal exhibits, ADA-accessible restrooms and an interactive water education exhibit for children.
+The newly expanded cougar exhibit, completed fall 2019, is 10 times larger than the previous facilities, with more natural surfaces and a public viewing area where visitors can see the zoo’s two cougars, Star and Thunder.
+The adjoining welcome center includes small animal exhibits, ADA-accessible restrooms and an interactive water education exhibit for children.

 Other animals to see include fox, wolves, lynx, prairie dogs, owls, eagles, bison, elk, deer, turkey and of course, Kodiak bears.

 What’s the most popular attraction?

 The twin Kodiak bears (Munsey and Boda) are the stars of the zoo.
 They are part of a major exhibit that was added to the zoo in 2015.
 The 800-pound bears are still young and love to play—they wrestle, swim and simply have fun.
 Visitors will love the 15-foot wide glass viewing windows along with plenty of shade, while the bears love splashing in the recirculating pools, and crossing the covered bridge to explore an acre of enrichment grounds, which gives them room to roam and play.